We’re here to help

-Contact us to learn how we can best serve you, either using regular telephone check-ins, email, free videoconferencing technology or face-to-face meetings following Public Health protocol.
+Contact us to learn how we can best serve you, either using regular telephone check-ins, email, free videoconferencing technology or face-to-face meetings.
 We are here for you and will continue to serve you in the very best way possible for you.

-Virtual Caregiver Support Network: Starting in November, we will be offering virtual meetings for family members that care for someone living with Alzheimer’s disease or another form of dementia in lieu of our traditional in-person Caregiver Support Networks.
-If you are interested in participating, please reach out to us at 1-800-664-8411 for more details.
+Virtual Caregiver Support Network: We are offering virtual meetings for family members that care for someone living with Alzheimer’s disease or another form of dementia in lieu of our traditional in-person Caregiver Support Networks.
+Click here for more details.